 Depending on the answers, a new system might be able to improve the efficiency and accuracy of your warehouse and purchasing activities.
 Think “if we do not have enough product to ship, we cannot sell more product”, together with “if we have dead or slow-moving items they cost us money” – in either case we are losing money.

-In our experience, sales processes are normally one of the biggest areas where new software can drastically improve a company’s operational performance.
+In our experience, sales processes are normally one of the biggest areas where new inventory and accounting software can drastically improve a company’s operational performance.
 Here are some questions that could be asked:

 - How many sales orders are processed each day in total?